-Many of our customers are owners or employees of small businesses (check out our video with Ken from Skyro Floors on May 8) and they’re an integral part of the economy which is why for more than 50 years America has been celebrating National Small Business Week.
+Many of our customers are owners or employees of small businesses and they’re an integral part of the economy which is why for more than 50 years America has been celebrating National Small Business Week.
 The Small Business Administration (SBA) typically kicks off the annual event in honor of entrepreneurs and small businesses across the country the first week of May.
 This year it’s been postponed until further notice due to... you guessed it, Coronavirus, but we think because of COVID-19 it's more critical than ever to talk about the importance of small business

 With more than 30.7 million small businesses, accounting for 99.9 percent of all U.S. businesses, according to the SBA’s 2019 profile, they’re a pretty big deal.
 As a small workwear brand we understand how complex it can be when you have to wear many hats.
 Which is why we want to give our small business owners and their supporters time to gear up for this important week, whenever it may end up being.

 Supporting small businesses -- whether it’s eating at your favorite mom-and-pop restaurant or calling your neighbor’s contracting company when you need a project tackled -- keeps money in your community through local sales tax to support important initiatives related to education, police and fire departments, parks and other publicly funded programs.
 According to American Express, approximately two-thirds of every dollar spent at a small business stays within the community.

 Small businesses don’t just enhance your local surroundings.
 Fundera credits them for more than 1.5 million new jobs created annually.
 Each small business comes with its own set of opportunities for employment, financial growth and innovation which improve the economy as a whole.

 Choosing a small business comes with more than fiscal benefits.
 Small businesses help form the character of your community, inspire the future and create a sense of togetherness and belonging.
 They make home feel like home.